 If you want to avoid the queues, which are literally the longest queues in Rome, make sure you buy your ticket in advance.
-I will tell you what types of tickets are available so you can choose the one that suits you best:
+Here are the types of tickets available to buy in advance:

-With this option you will be paying for your access to the Vatican Museums, where you will be able to contemplate, among thousands of other works of art, the wonderful Sistine Chapel.
+With this option you will be paying for your access to the Vatican Museums, where you will be able to contemplate, among thousands of other works of art, the marvellous Sistine Chapel.
 The advantage?
-It includes a ticket that saves you endless queues at the door and you will be accompanied by an expert guide who will help you contextualise everything you see.
+It includes a ticket that saves you endless queues at the door and you'll be accompanied by an expert guide who will help you contextualise everything you see.

-Why I like this option: this is a good option to visit the Vatican Museums with a guide in a small group, allowing you to enjoy a more intimate experience.
+Why I like this option: this is a good option to visit the Vatican Museums with a guide in a small group, which will allow you to enjoy a more intimate experience.

 Recommended if... you want to visit the Museum with a guide but without having to join a large group.

-Visit the Vatican Museums early in the morning to avoid crowds
+Your ticket to visit the Vatican early in the morning to avoid crowds.

-among all the premium tickets you can find for the Vatican, if you have to seriously consider one it is this early entrance with preferential access to the Sistine Chapel.
-Particularly, I like to enjoy some serenity and calmness in museums and I am not lying if I say that in the Vatican Museums in general and in the Sistine Chapel in particular it was particularly difficult for me.
+Among all the Premium tickets you can find for the Vatican, if you have to seriously consider one it is this early entrance with preferential access to the Sistine Chapel.
+I particularly like to enjoy a certain serenity and calmness in museums and I am not lying if I say that in the Vatican Museums in general and in the Sistine Chapel in particular I found it particularly difficult.

-This option allows you to visit the Sistine Chapel with a smaller capacity (before it opens to the general public and other tours) and, undoubtedly, that allows you to enjoy it much better.
+This option allows you to visit the Sistine Chapel with a smaller capacity (before it opens to the general public and other tours) and, undoubtedly, this allows you to enjoy it much better.

-The difference between seeing this place in a small group, in detail, in silence and without hundreds of flashes around you will definitely mark how you live the experience.
-This type of ticket guarantees that you will be able to see the Vatican Museums in general and the Sistine Chapel in particular for an hour and a half before the crowds flood the corridors.
-If you have to indulge yourself on your trip, I advise you to value this one very seriously.
+The difference between seeing this place in a small group, in detail, in silence and without hundreds of flashbulbs around you will definitely make a difference in how you live the experience.
+This type of ticket guarantees that you will be able to see the Vatican Museums in general and the Sistine Chapel in particular an hour and a half before the crowds flood the corridors.
+If you have to treat yourself on your trip, I advise you to take this one very seriously.

-Why I like this option: first of all, because on a normal visit, the Sistine Chapel is usually crowded with tourists, which makes it lose a lot of charm.
-If you visit it first thing in the morning, with an expert guide to help you contextualise everything you see and accompanied by a small group, the experience really takes on another level.
+Why I like this option: First of all, because on a normal visit, the Sistine Chapel is usually crowded with tourists, which makes it lose a lot of its charm.
+If you visit it first thing in the morning, with an expert guide to help you contextualise everything you see and accompanied by a small group, the experience really takes on a whole new level.

-Recommended if... you believe that visiting the Vatican Museums is something you have to do once in a lifetime and you have to do it enjoying it to the fullest, believe me, this is your option.
+Recommended if... you believe that visiting the Vatican Museums is something you have to do once in a lifetime and you have to enjoy it to the fullest, believe me, this is your option.

-The best of Rome in one day and at the best price
+Tickets to the best of Rome, in one day and at the best price

-You can't leave Rome without visiting the Colosseum inside and the Vatican Museums.
-With this option you can take a guided tour of both at the best price
+You can't leave Rome without visiting the Colosseum and the Vatican Museums.
+With this option you can take a guided tour of both at the best price.

 Another highly recommended option is to combine the visit to the Vatican Museums in the morning with the visit to the Colosseum in the afternoon.
-As you may already know, a visit to the Colosseum is a must on your trip to Rome (no matter how many times you have seen its façade, you can't imagine everything inside until you visit it).
+As you may already know, a visit to the Colosseum is a must on your trip to Rome (no matter how many times you have seen its façade, you can't imagine all that is inside until you visit it).

-If you want to save time and money when buying tickets to the two most emblematic points of Rome, this combined ticket with guided tour to the Vatican Museums and the Colosseum is the best option in my opinion.
-In this article on How to buy tickets for the Colosseum and the Vatican I have described what this combined guided tour consists of, what it includes, how you can arrange it, etc.
+If you want to save time and money when buying tickets to the two most emblematic places in Rome, this combined ticket and guided tour of the Vatican Museums and the Colosseum is the best option in my opinion.
+In this article on How to buy tickets for the Colosseum and the Vatican I have described what this combined guided tour consists of, what it includes, how you can organise it, etc.

-Why I like this option: if you are planning your trip to Rome you should already know that both the Colosseum and the Vatican are two must-sees in the city.
-And the best way to visit them is to combine access to both places, to save some money and also to be able to tour them with an expert guide who will make sure you don't miss anything.
+Why I like this option: If you are planning your trip to Rome, you should already know that both the Colosseum and the Vatican are two must-sees in the city.
+And the best way to visit them is to combine access to both places, to save some money and also to be able to visit them with an expert guide who will make sure you don't miss anything.

-Recommended if... you are planning to visit the Colosseum and the Vatican, this is the most recommended way to hire both guided tours, enjoy the tour with a local guide and don't worry about organising anything!
+Recommended if... you are planning to visit the Colosseum and the Vatican, this is the best way to book both guided tours - enjoy the tour with a local guide and don't worry about organising anything!

 In summary, we compare the three options: